TUDelft-books/CSBB-textbook/book/Quarter2/Week2_4.md

 This week we'll focus on:

--   Lecture: Data Management and Data Privacy
+-  <a href=#lecture-data-management-and-privacy>Lecture: Data Management and Data Privacy</a>

 -   Science Spotlights

--   Workshop: Data\--Repositories, Management, and Documentation
+-   <a href=#workshop-data-repositories-management-and-documentation>Workshop: Data Repositories, Management and Documentation</a>

-## Lecture: Research Data Management and Data Privacy
+## Lecture Data Management and Privacy

 Research depends on data we collect, store and analyse.
 Before any researcher gets started they need a plan for how they'll manage their